 The following is a summary of some of the terms of the common shares representing limited liability company interests in our company.
 Our operating agreement provides for the issuance of our common shares, as well as certain terms of our common shares.
-The following is a summary of some of the terms of our common shares, our operating agreement and the Delaware LLC Act, and is not complete and is subject to, and qualified in its entirety by reference to, all of the provisions of our operating agreement and the Delaware LLC Act.
+The following is a summary of some of the terms of our common shares, our operating agreement and the Delaware Limited Liability Company Act, or the Delaware LLC Act, and is not complete and is subject to, and qualified in its entirety by reference to, all of the provisions of our operating agreement and the Delaware LLC Act.